Matthew Mills

 - Advising a senior religious figure on charity proceedings in relation to a Hindu temple worth c.£15 million

-- Successfully representing the trustees of a mosque in High Court litigation over the outcomes of elections and control of the charity
+- Successfully representing the trustees of a mosque in High Court litigation over the outcomes of elections and control of the charity’s assets

-- Representing a pastor in an appeal against a possession order relating to a church on the ground that the claim was issued by the trustees for improper purposes
+- Successfully representing a pastor in an appeal against a possession order relating to a church on the ground that the claim was issued by the trustees for improper purposes

-Alongside his practice, Matthew regularly presents seminars and webinars on charity law topics.
-Among other things, his talks have covered charity trustees’ powers, duties and decisions, and recent Charity Commission guidance (see here).
+Alongside his practice, Matthew regularly gives talks on charity law topics.
+In 2023 and 2024, he was invited to speak at the Charity Law Association’s Annual Conference.
+Among other things, his talks have covered schemes, charity trustees’ powers, duties and decisions, and recent Charity Commission guidance (see here).

 Matthew has also published several academic and practical articles on charity law topics, including the registration of grant-making charities and the Supreme Court’s decision in Lehtimaki v Cooper [2020] UKSC 33 (see publications below).